Winnie Palmer Hospital for Women & Babies: History

 Before the dedication of a hospital specifically meant for women and babies, Orlando Health's labor and delivery services, as well as neonatal services, were all housed at the Arnold Palmer Hospital for Women and Children.
 The program was based here for many years, filling to capacity with no room for expansion of the current facility.

 Due to capacity concerns, Orlando Health decided to build a new hospital adjacent to Arnold Palmer Hospital to provide care exclusively for women and babies.
 Ground was broken in 2004 on WPHfWB.
 The new hospital consisted of 400,000 square feet at a cost of $111 million.

-On May 30, 2006, Winnie Palmer Hospital for Women & Babies officially opened, used exclusively to the needs of women and babies, creating one of the largest consolidated women's and children's campus in the country.
+On May 30, 2006, Winnie Palmer Hospital for Women & Babies officially opened, used exclusively to the needs of women and babies, creating one of the largest consolidated women's and children's campuses in the country.

 The new hospital project allowed Arnold Palmer Hospital for Children (APHfC) to take over the facilities previously used for labor and delivery services to expand.
-APHfC was then renovated and nearly double their capacity for pediatrics.
+APHfC was then renovated and nearly doubled its capacity for pediatrics.

 Winnie Palmer and Arnold Palmer hospitals are now joined by a two-story sky bridge that allows the physicians and services to be shared among the babies and children at the two hospitals.